What Is Worldliness?

 For the clock may then be still

-Outward over Inward
+Outward over inward

-Paul declares that the “outward man” is decaying, but, for the Christian, the “inward man” is being renewed every day (2 Corinthians 4:16).
+Paul declares that the “outward man” is decaying, but, for the Christian, the “inward man” is being renewed every day (2 Cor.
+4:16).
 The worldly soul glamorizes the body inordinately as it shrivels towards the corpse’s repose.
 Americans spend some $22 billion on cosmetics each year, but most invest precious little in ways to advance the welfare of their everlasting souls.

 There are exercise machines and gym fees, but how much effort is expended in “exercising” (